 Even if you practice very good injection techniques, if you shoot dope for any extended amount of time, it won’t matter how much water you drink, push-ups you do or hot showers you take, only one thing will ensure you keep your veins long into the future.
-It’s the one thing that most people don’t even consider an option, but it’s the single best thing you can do for the health and longevity of your veins; giving them a rest!!
+It’s the one thing that most people don’t even consider an option, but it’s the single best thing you can do for the health and longevity of your veins – giving them a rest!!
 Based on experience both personal and witnessed, having trouble injecting is the number one plight of all injection drug users.
 Users will put themselves through tremendous mental and physical anguish for that much-anticipated shot, despite the fact that there are many other methods of taking heroin.
 Those who smoke or blow their dope must sit back and laugh at our outrageous behavior; the fits we throw and wasted hours we spend jamming needle after needle into our withered arms and track marked legs.
-Many injecters seem to have forgotten that other methods even exist, lauding intravenous injection as the only true method.
+Many injectors seem to have forgotten that other methods even exist, lauding intravenous injection as the only true method.
 And I have to agree, it’s hands-down the best.
 But it’s certainly not the only.
-It’s not even the only effective, or the only one that will get you high, or well.
-After revisiting smoking, I was surprised to find how effective and enjoyable smoking was.
-But if you’re dead set on injecting, yet can’t find a vein, there is one underrated method that is oft overlooked and frequently dismissed: intramuscular Injecting.
+It’s not even the only effective or the only one that will get you high, or well.
+After revisiting smoking, I was surprised to find how effective and enjoyable it was.
+But if you’re dead set on injecting, yet can’t find a vein, there is one underrated method that is oft overlooked and frequently dismissed: Intramuscular Injecting.

 I’ve talked about intramuscular injection quite a bit throughout this blog.
 I talk about it a lot in my real life as well.
 That’s because people tend to dismiss it, pushing it out of their minds as something not really worth considering.
 But there is going to come a time where you’re going to be faced with a decision; spend hours at a time digging around and destroying your veins for current and future use, or forgo the almighty rush and choose a method that isn’t as damaging, yet still provides a considerable and noteworthy high – and comes with a very strong bioavailability of 87% – at least 20% higher than the next closest method.
-You’ll find that after the first 15 seconds of a shot, muscling (otherwise called IM’ing) will prove be equally enjoyable as an IV injection.
+You’ll find that after the first 15 seconds of a shot, muscling (otherwise called IM’ing) will prove to be equally enjoyable as an IV injection.
 And the procedure is much easier to do.
 That’s not to say that it’s fool-proof.
 There is some finesse required to achieve the maximum effect.
 You can’t just stick a needle in your muscle and push down.
 Where you inject, the speed of injection and even how you prepare the shot will all affect the strength of your high.

 I outline the steps of how to administer an intramuscular injection in Ask a Junky: Routes of Administration Pt 1.
 But there are a few details that I want to reiterate.
 For one, you want your heroin to be much more liquid than usual.
 Use enough water to fill up to 1 full cc syringe.
 If it’s too concentrated then it won’t disperse properly throughout your muscle, preventing you from getting as high as possible.
-To ensure even and thorough disbursement, you also want to inject as slow as you can, spending up to a few minutes pushing the plunger all the way down.
+To ensure even and thorough disbursement, you also want to inject as slowly as you can, spending up to a minute pushing the plunger all the way down.
 Taking your time and going slow also doesn’t hurt as bad.
 It hurts like hell to push the plunger down as fast as you can just to get it over with.
 It also doesn’t allow time for the heroin to move through your muscle, causing it to pool in one spot.
 This isn’t good for your muscle either.
 It causes more traumatic damage than necessary which will leave you with unsightly, painful bumps and bruises.
-The idea behind muscling is to get the needle as deep in your vein as possible.
-Fore this reason, the longer the needle the better.
-You might be used to using shorties when you IV, but try to opt for a 1″ for muscling.
+The idea behind muscling is to get the needle as deep in your muscle as possible.
+For this reason, the longer the needle the better.
+You might be used to using shorties when you IV, but try to opt for 1″ for muscling.
 This helps against infection as well, so take it seriously.
-A muscle infection, although extremely rare when using clean equipment can be extremely bad news and very, very nasty.
+A muscle infection, although extremely rare when using clean equipment, can be extremely bad news and very, very nasty.
 A larger gauge is also more comfortable and a prevents the needle tip from stopping up.
-Choose a 27 gauge, versus a small gauge like a 31 or even a 29 gauge,
+Choose a 27 gauge, versus a small gauge like a 31 or even a 29 gauge.